 - Soldering.
 A technique for joining metals using a filler metal alloy with a melting temperature of less than 425°C (800°F).
 Because of this lower temperature and different alloys used as fillers, the metallurgical reaction between filler and workpiece is minimal, resulting in a weaker joint.
 In electronics assembly, the eutectic alloy with 63% tin and 37% lead (or 60/40, which is almost identical in melting point) has been the alloy of choice.

 - Riveting.
 Riveting is one of the most ancient metalwork joining processes.
 A rivet is essentially a two-headed and unthreaded bolt that holds two other pieces of metal together.
 Currently, riveting still retains important uses in industry and construction.
 Solid rivets are used in applications where reliability and safety count.
 A typical application for solid rivets can be found within the structural parts of aircraft.
 Hundreds of thousands of solid rivets are used to assemble the frame of a modern aircraft.

 - Sintering.
 Metal sintering is the process of compacting and forming a powdered metal by heat or pressure without melting it to the point of liquefaction.

 - Laser Cladding.
-In the process of laser cladding, metallic powder is blown through a movable laser beam (e.g., mounted on a NC 5-axis machine).
+In the process of laser cladding, the metallic powder is blown through a movable laser beam (e.g., mounted on an NC 5-axis machine).
 The resulting melted metal reaches a substrate to form a melt pool.
-By moving the laser head, it is possible to stack the tracks and build up a three-dimensional piece.
+Moving the laser head makes it possible to stack the tracks and build up a three-dimensional piece.